-In the state proper management information system is in place.
-In all the schools data related to institution, student, beneficiaries, availability of funds, food grain, allotment of fund, infrastructure are maintained in the same format prescribed by the state government.
-This information is collected by Assistant Directors, MDM, from School Level.
+In the state, proper Management of Information System is in place.
+In all the schools, data related to institution, student, beneficiaries, availability of funds, food grain, allotment of fund, infrastructure are maintained in the same format prescribed by the state government.
+This information is collected by Assistant Directors, MDM, from each school.
 The School level information is compiled at block level and DATA entry into MDM-MIS is made at the taluk level itself.
 Similarly the block level data /information are compiled at district level by Education Officer, MDM and sent to State on monthly basis.